clevelandpenclub/clevelandpenclub.github.io/_posts/Draft-How-To-Use-This-Website.md

 To leave a comment, just click the Sign In With Github button, authorize the app, and you should be able to write your comment.
 If you don't have a Github account, you'll be given the opportunity to create one.
+The other parts of this guide will also prompt you to either sign into your account or create one when it's needed.

 ## How To Get An Email When Someone Comments

-Now if you really want to be involved, you can sign up to be emailed whenever anyone comments on an article or has something to say about the website.
+If you really want to be involved, you can sign up to be emailed whenever anyone comments on an article or has something to say about the website.

 In order to do so, first [click this link to navigate to the website's Github Repository.](https://github.com/clevelandpenclub/clevelandpenclub.github.io)
 Then, you'll click the 👁️Watch button near the top right of your screen.

 There's a few options for how many emails you'll get:
-All Activity will send you an email whenever anyone comments, makes changes to the website, proposes changes to the website, or really does anything related to the website.
+* All Activity will send you an email whenever anyone comments, makes changes to the website, proposes changes to the website, or really does anything related to the website.
-Custom lets you select which things will email you.
+* Custom lets you select which things will email you.
-We use Issues for things that are to-do.
+  * We use Issues for things that are to-do.
     For example, if there's a bug with the website or something that's incomplete, we'd create an issue.
     Suggestions for articles to write would also be an issue.
-Pull Requests are suggestions for the website.
+   * Pull Requests are suggestions for changes to the website that someone's already written.
      For example, if someone's written an article for us that'll be a Pull Request.
-The last feature that we use are Discussions.
+   * The last feature that we use are Discussions.
      When you make a comment on an article, it'll create a discussion and reply to it with that comment.
      However, there is a sour point: If someone reacts to an article that has zero reactions and zero comments, it'll send you an annoying and confusing email.
      Sorry, this can't be fixed.
      I wish I could, but it's one of those things where everyone you complain to points the finger at someone else.
      In the first place, there's nobody to complain to because nobody's being paid for any of this.

-At the very least, I've got some screenshots of the buttons to press:

 ![Arrow pointing to the Watch button](/assets/CommentTutorial1.png)